 Instinctively, most of us will reach for our phones and look at the notifications that have come in overnight.
 Some of us will flick to social media, and some of us will flick onto work emails and messages.

 While our addiction to our smartphones is one thing (and too big a topic for this blog to tackle), exposing oneself to work in our waking minutes is a deeply unhealthy habit.
-When we blur the lines between our personal and professional lives, both suffer.
+When we fail to set boundaries between our personal and professional lives, both suffer.

 Why do we have so few boundaries at work?

-Our smart devices can deliver updates from work first thing in the morning, or in the middle of the night.
-As we spend so much time using our devices, if we don’t seek distance by removing apps from our phone or turning off our notifications, the lines between our personal and professional digital environments can quickly blur.
+Our smart devices can deliver updates from work first thing in the morning or in the middle of the night.
+As we spend so much time using our devices, if we don’t set healthy boundaries by removing apps from our phones or turning off our notifications, the lines between our personal and professional digital environments can quickly blur.